In this article:

-If you chose One-time amount, indicate the amount of the dividend and select the month/year that it will be issued:
+If you chose a One-time amount, indicate the amount of the dividend and select the month/year that it will be issued:

-If you chose Constant amount, indicate the amount of the dividend and whether you will issue it monthly or yearly, and when the dividend will start:
+If you chose Constant amount, indicate the amount of the dividend, whether you will issue it monthly or yearly, and when the dividend will start:

 If you chose Varying amounts over time, enter the amounts you want to distribute in the months you'd like to distribute them:

 Editing a dividend

 To edit a dividend, click on it in the Dividends table:

-In the edit overlay that appears, make any desired changes, and click Save & Close.
+In the edit overlay that appears, make any desired changes, and click Save.
 For more details, see How do I edit or delete forecast entries?